-Now you must find a hot spot to launch your Wi-Fi in Cuba adventure.
+Now you must find a hot spot to launch your Cuba Wi-Fi adventure.
 Luckily, they are not so difficult to find.
 The best way to find a hot spot location is to notice the areas where you see groups of Cubans congregating staring into cell phones and laptops.

 Most ETECSA offices and the surrounding area are hot spots.
 Other locations include higher-end hotel lobbies, parks, and entire sections of the city.

 Pros and Cons of Hotspot Locations for Cuba Wi-Fi